fullstackhero/blazor-starter-kit/README.md

     ```.NET Core CLI
     dotnet tool install --global dotnet-ef
     ```

-# Video Preview
-Here is a quick video preview of this Open Soure Project - (https://www.facebook.com/codewithmukesh/posts/269621381402304)

 ## Contributing

 Contributions are what make the open-source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.